Required Keys and OCIDs

 - Upload the public key from the key pair in the Console.
 See How to Upload the Public Key.

 - If you're using one of the Oracle SDKs or tools, supply the required credentials listed above in either a configuration file or a config object in the code.
-See SDK and Tool Configuration.
+See SDK and CLI Configuration File.
 If you're instead building your own client, see Request Signatures.

 This key pair is not the SSH key that you use to access compute instances.
 See Security Credentials.